-At December 31, 2011, 2010 and 2009, potential common shares of 8,657,486, 7,813,372 and 17,113,600 respectively, related to stock options and warrants were excluded from the computation of diluted earnings per share since their effect was anti-dilutive.
+At December 31, 2011, potential common shares of 8,657,486, were not included in diluted earnings per share related to stock options and warrants and were excluded from the computation of diluted earnings per share since their effect was anti-dilutive.
 See Note 8 for calculation of diluted income per common share.